NaimaMu/SOAR-PROJECT/README.md

  ### Goal is:
    - To learn and practice basic SOAR automation
-   - to understand how security alerts move from detection to automated response
+   - Understand how security alerts move from detection to automated response.
    - To gain hands-on experience using SEIM and SOAR tools in my homelab environment